scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Management 3.0 by Jurgen Appelo takes this a step further and describes this as complex sytems theory (chapter 3), with systems thinking being just one way of trying to understand complex systems.
 There are mutliple models, each of which has inspired multiple techniques. _Systems thinking referred to on p49_
 Seeing the bigger picture includes learning from others.
 Look sideways.

+Manzoni speach on leadership
+Government is 800 years old and has never been designed.
+It is often more challenging than the work we are doing.

 Value of coaching
 Georg's model: leadership dimensions
 - my self